SeabookChen/seabookchen.net/_posts/2013-06-15-setup-a-selenium-webdriver-ruby-project-on-travis-ci.md

 ### <a id="create-sample-test"></a>Create a sample UI test with headless PhantomJS
 - `Test::Unit` framework is used as the testing framework in this example.
 - Headless WebKit [PhantomJS][PhantomJS] will be the browser to run the UI tests.
-- PhantomJS binary should be installed by default in [Travis CI servers][Travis CI servers], which is `1.9.1` as of 10/09/2013.
+- PhantomJS binary should be installed by default on [Travis CI servers][Travis CI servers], which is `1.9.7` as of 16/02/2014.
 - Travis CI supports tests which require GUI, see documentation [here][Travis CI GUI].

 Here is a sample test file called `test_home_page.rb`: